MicrosoftDocs/VBA-Docs/api/Access.ObjectFrame.SourceItem.md

 ## Remarks

 You can set the **SourceItem** property by specifying data in units recognized by the application supplying the object.
 For example, when you link to Microsoft Excel, you specify the **SourceItem** property setting by using a cell or cell-range reference such as R1C1 or R3C4:R9C22 or a named range such as Revenues.

+> [!NOTE]
- **Note**  To determine the syntax to describe a unit of data for a particular object, see the documentation for the application that was used to create the object.
+> To determine the syntax to describe a unit of data for a particular object, see the documentation for the application that was used to create the object.

 The control's **OLETypeAllowed** property must be set to Linked or Either when you use this property.
 Use the control's **SourceDoc** property to specify the file to link.

 ## Example

-The following example creates a linked OLE object using an unbound object frame named **OLE1**, and sizes the control to display the object's entire contents when the user clicks a command button.
+The following example creates a linked OLE object by using an unbound object frame named **OLE1**, and sizes the control to display the object's entire contents when the user chooses a command button.

 ```vb
 Sub Command1_Click